Hi, I’m Vanessa Barthelmes,

 - Bachelor of Business.

-- Flexologist training.
-(Advanced training for 1 on 1 stretching professional)
+- Flexologist Training.
+(Advanced training for 1 on 1 hands-on stretching)

 - Train the trainer training.